nub340/DreamsOfAJaguar/README.md

 <img src="stable_diffusion/init_image/air_parrot.png" alt="four frame sprite example" width="500" height="500"/>
 <br><br>

-When an ```EnemyUnit``` class is intantiated, the \__init__ method loads the corresponding image sprite and splits it up into a list of 4 smaller images representing each frame.
+When an ```EnemyUnit``` class is instantiated, the \__init__ method loads the corresponding image sprite and splits it up into a list of 4 smaller images representing each frame.

 To animate the frames, the variable ```animation_index``` is used to track which frame to draw.
 This variable is incremented by ```0.1``` on every iteration of the game loop, and is then passed to ```int()``` to determine which frame to show.
 This means, we'll get frame ```0``` for ten iterations, then frame ```1``` for ten iterations, and so on until we get to frame ```9``` and start back over at ```0``` again.
 Adjusting this constant changes the speed of the animation.

 #### Collisions ####
-A pygame ```mask``` is used for colision detection.
+A pygame ```mask``` is used for collision detection.
 Using a mask allows you to detect if any of the player's non-transparent pixels are touching any of the enemy's non-transparent pixels.
 Each frame uses a separate mask, as the transparent part is different in each frame.

 ## "Dreaming" up new units with Stable Diffusion
 To dynamically generate random creatures that look at least _somewhat_ feasible when animated, we are leveraging several techniques.
 Careful and tedious "prompt engineering" among the most important.
 We also use an ```init_image```, to provide Stable Diffusion with a visual example of what we're looking for.
 These images are found in the ```/stable-diffusion/init_image``` folder.

 The 2x2 grid format has so far produced the best results.
 Attempting to create multiple frames for the same creature as separate requests would rarely produce images able to be animated in sequence.
 Perhaps there is a better way we have yet to discover.
 However, combining all of the frames into a single image actually works surprisingly well.
-That is, in conjuction with the highly curated text prompt and other settings.
+That is, in conjunction with the highly curated text prompt and other settings.
 When all of these parameters are adjusted just right, it can produce some really cool results!

-## Stable Diuffusion Integration ##
+## Stable Diffusion Integration ##
 Initially we wanted to install and run Stable Diffusion locally along side our game so that everything was being ran locally.
 However, this approach presented several challenges:

 - Intel Mac vs M1 Mac vs PC installation & command line differences